 To compare credit cards based on the length of the 0% purchase promotion period, select the ‘Purchase Rate’ column in the comparison table to rank credit cards in ascending or descending order.

 How is this different to a regular credit card?

 How to find the best* 0% purchase credit card for your needs

 - How long is the introductory 0% interest rate term?
 Receive 0% interest on purchases for the specified promotional period ranging from 6, 12 to even 15 months.
-Depending on the other costs of the card, the longest 0% purchase credit card is more likely to offer greater savings.
+Depending on the other costs of the card, the longest zero percent purchase credit card is more likely to offer greater savings.

 - Annual fee.
-Most 0% purchase cards charge an annual fee.
+Most 0% purchase credit cards charge an annual fee.
 To determine whether the card is worth the cost, consider how much you’ll save with the 0% interest offer and the other perks on offer to see whether the benefits outweigh the cost.
-If not, you’ll want to consider another card.
+If not, you’ll want to consider another card that offers more value.